raghavbansal27/find_pdf_files/README.md

 1. Write folder path in `path_file.py`.
 2. Open terminal and run `python find_pdfs.py` or `python3 find_pdfs.py`.
-3. It will print the absolute path of all pdfs inside folders and sub folders of the given path.
+3. It will print the absolute path and hard copy using printer of all pdfs inside folders and sub folders of the given path.